adithirgis/adithirgis/README.md

 - 👯 I’m looking to collaborate on cool projects!
 - 💬 Ask me about my programming journey.
 - 📫 How to reach me: @AdithiUpadhya on twitter, or here.
-- ⚡ Fun fact: I am lazy coder!
-Is it fun enough?
+- ⚡ Fun fact: I am lazy coder, Will come up with this soon!